-Convict Sites World Heritage Listing (criterion (iv)).

-The dock was the earliest graving dock commenced in Australia and was one of the largest engineering projects completed in Australia at that time under Gother Kerr Mann, one of Australia's foremost nineteenth century engineers (NHL & CHL Criteria a & d).

-Policy 46 Dockyard Preci Retain the existing character and integrity of the Fitzroy and Sutherland Docks, their immediate setting and inter-relationships. ncts - Eastern Apron Policies a.
+Dockyard Polic ies c.
+Future uses for the Powerhouse are to allow for the restoration of the tiled flooring, polished brass railings and the cleanliness typical of electrical and machinery installations.
+Fitzroy Dock is the oldest surviving dry dock in Australia and operated con tinuously for over 134 years (1857-1991).
+The dock and its associated excavation and - utstanding examples of the use of convict and prisoner labo /orld Heritage Listing (criterion (iv)). ur for public works and a major reason for Cockatoo Island's inclusion in the Australian e of Australia's foremost nineteenth century engineers ne of the largest engineering projects completed in Australia at that time under Gother Policy 46 Retain the existing character and integrity of the Fitzroy and Sutherland Docks, their immediate setting and inter-relationships. a.
 The docks are not to be compromised by new structures unless these are required to accommodate uses essential for the viability of the precinct. b.
 Seek to conserve Fitzroy Dock as a dry dock, interpreting its construction and use and its relationship to the former Pumphouse. c.
 Recognise the importance of the dock cassions in interpreting the working of the docks and continue to support their conservation. d.
 The cliff setting to Sutherland Dock must be retained.
-Policies Supporting Policies Policy 47 Retain the Parramatta Wharf as the main public entry point. a.
-Protect and conserve the Parramatta Wharf and administration building as part of the main public entrance. b.
+Dockyard Prec ncts - Eastern Apron Policies Policies Supporting Policies Policy 47 Retain the Parramatta Wharf as the main public entry point. a.
+Protect and conserve the Parramatta Wharf and administration building as part of the main public entrance.b.
 Visitor reception and associated facilities are to be provided adjacent to the wharf.
-Consider the possibility of adapting the administration building for this purpose. c.
-New wharf access may be provided along the eastern edge of the apron.
-The design of new maritime facilities is to be in keeping with the industrial character of the Island. d.
-Other controlled access may be considered such as the reinstatement of the Ruby Wharf and steps.
-Policy 48 Protect and conserve the eastern cliff face and the open character of the eastern apron whilst facilitating the use of the area for activities such as passive recreation, cultural events and boat storage. a.
-Conserve and interpret the surviving evidence and features relating to previous structures in a manner that maintains and exploits the open underdeveloped nature of this site and allows for its use for large scale events. b.
-Reassessment of the plan may allow for future rebuilding of structures (see policy 52). c.
-Ensure that any new and temporary structures are of a scale appropriate to the character of the Eastern Apron area. d.
-Avoid obstructing views of, or diminishing the significance of the cliff face or footprints of former industrial buildings.